tylerpearson/serverless-election-aws/README.md

 - `generate_votes.rb` - Simulates votes being cast for the 1,366,692 voters generated above.
 The votes cast in the simulation match the actual split of votes cast for each candidate in each state (but at 1% of what was actually cast).

 ### Metrics

+The `generate_votes.rb` script will simulate votes being cast.
+With this script running on my MacBook Pro running in a coffee shop, this took about 25 minutes to send out the 1.3 million HTTP requests to the API Gateway.

+Below are screenshots from CloudWatch showing how the various AWS resources reacted to the incoming sample votes.

 #### API Gateway